 Why am I writing about sugar on a website called the sugar-free-zone?
 For two reasons.
 The first is because I am doing a series on all the different products derived from the amazing Coconut Palm Tree.
 Coconut sugar is one of over a dozen products that works with Paleo diets and many of the other Low Carb Diets.

-If you need to cut your carbs even more, make sure you check out the information on Stevia … which is an excellent choice for Diabetics.
+My preference is to ween you off of sugar products entirely.
+Though coconut sugar is a better alternative than table sugar, there are numerous SUGAR FREE products you can try.
+So, if you need to cut your carbs even more, make sure you check out the information on Stevia … which is an excellent choice for Diabetics.

 What Is Coconut Sugar?

 Unlike the majority of coconut products you find on the shelves, coconut sugar isn’t actually derived from the fruit itself.
 Instead, it comes from the sap of the coconut flower buds that are found on the coconut palm tree.
 The sap is extracted, boiled down and then dehydrated.
 Coconut Sugar doesn’t actually have a coconut flavor, it gives a rich caramel or molasses-like flavoring to foods.